minh-phat/ATNToyWeb_NodeJS_Mongo/README.md

 const DB_SERVER = "cluster0.pmi9h7n.mongodb.net"; ( location to connect your mongodb)<br/>
 const DB_NAME = "minhphat"; ( name of mongodb databse)<br/>

-how to launch web on website input http://localhost:8080
+how to launch web on website input http://localhost:8080<br/>

+Read the Website_startup_guide.docs file for how to launch the web

 <b>User Page</b> <br/>
 Home Page <br/>